philc/book-notes/now say this - heather turgeon.md

       * Make them feel safe and open.
 Standing over your child is an offensive move.
 Being at eye level is a collaborative move.
     * Say what you see: the sportscaster
-      * Use an observant, and curious tone, not blaming.
+      * Use an observant and curious tone, not blaming.
 Helps them remain open while seeing cause and effect.
     * Paraphrase what you've just heard from them; be a "good waiter".
       * This validates their experience.